 The variable may then simply be a physical variable as defined by the observer.
-Essentially different situations are quantum models of cognition and decision (see [3]), where the variables may have a psychological origin.
+Essentially different situations are quantum models of cognition and decision (see [6]), where the variables may have a psychological origin.

-One limitation of the derivation in [1] is that, basically, an epistemic prosess is assumed there, so that general applications to cognitions and decisions are not covered.
+One limitation of the derivation in [4] is that, basically, an epistemic prosess is assumed there, so that general applications to cognitions and decisions are not covered.
 Here we will try to improve this, in particular, we will make no assumption that there exists some measurement of the basic accessible conceptual variable.
-This has important consequences: The whole theory may be generalized to situations determined by cognition and decision; see [3] and [18].
+This has important consequences: The whole theory may be generalized to situations determined by cognition and decision; see [6] and [7].

-Another limitation was that the proof of the basic Theorem 4.3 in [1] was based on the following simple version of quatum theory: Each (maximally accessible; see below) state is given by a unit vector in a Hilbert space.
-In reality the state is determined by a unit vector \emph{with an arbitrary phase factor}.
+Another limitation was that the proof of the basic Theorem 4.3 in [4] was based on the following simple version of quantum theory: Each (maximally accessible; see below) state is given by a single unit vector in a Hilbert space.
+In reality the state is determined by a group of unit vectors \emph{with arbitrary phase factors}.
 This will be tried taken into account here.